openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 * Good, because it also handles using .env files from the target project
 * Neutral, because some kind of custom tooling or manual process is still needed to download the referenced repository
 * Bad, because all dependencies get loaded into the same docker project
-* Bad, because it can't handle circular dependenties
+* Bad, because it can't handle circular dependencies

 ## More Information